express-in-code-game/excode-design/README.md

 - what's the point of the project ?
     - create a game and play events(tournaments)
-    - game should have a scene, should be on twitch and stuff
+    - game should have an e-sports scene, should be on twitch and stuff, but as money-free space, like competing with friends for bragging rights
 - aren't there enough games already ?
     - ok, there were chess and go and stuff
     - then internet came about